UWCS/stardust/content/about/lan/_index.md

 But we also host special events throughout the LAN which aim to get anyone and everyone involved.
 Here's what you can expect from a typical LAN...

-- **Jackbox** - A series of ridiculously hilarious games where your phone is the controller.
-It truly brings out the ~~worst~~ best in people.

 - **Tournaments** - From Mario Kart to Super Smash Bros, put your skills to the test!

 - **Film Nights** - Why not take a break from gaming, sit down, and watch a couple of classic films?

-- **Quizzes** - Typically we host our last quiz social in our Term 3 LAN.
-Usual deal: Teams of four, five-or-so rounds, ideally get as many questions right as possible.
+- **Quizzes** - Teams of four, five-or-so rounds, ideally get as many questions right as possible.

 - **Society Collabs** - We've done Smash with NinSoc, Ultra Hardcore Minecraft with MineSoc... the list goes on!

 But this is not an exhaustive list.
-Be sure to check our schedule to see what ~~insane~~ exciting events we've got going on!
+Be sure to check our schedule to see what exciting events we've got going on!

 ## Where we LAN

 Typically, **LIB2** at the Library is our go-to spot for LAN.
 We understand that most people aren't familiar with this room's whereabouts, so we'll do our best to explain.
 First, be sure to check its location on [campus.warwick.ac.uk](https://campus.warwick.ac.uk/search/623c88f2421e6f5928c0e4ec?projectId=warwick).

-Facing the front of the library builing, go down to the left side, closer to the Faculty of Arts Building.
-Enter the building through the door towards the back, and go straight down the corridor.
+Facing the front of the library builing, go down to the right side, past the Café.
+You'll see a sliding door with a card reader, so you'll need your Student ID card to enter.
+Once you're inside, go through the left-hand set of doors, then straight ahead.
 Congrats!
 You've just made it to LAN!

+> Note: The door to LIB2 will reject your card after 10pm.
+Don't worry if this happens, there will be at least one exec member available to let you in, just let us know you're here on our discord.

 ------------------------------------------------------------------------